Casper the Friendly Ghost: Television

-Between 1990 to 1994, Casper appeared in The Harveytoons Show which was known as Casper and Friends in the UK.
+Between 1990 and 1994, Casper appeared in The Harveytoons Show which was known as Casper and Friends in the UK.
 This show featured other Harvey Comics characters and series including: Little Audrey, Tommy Tortoise and Moe Hare, Baby Huey, Herman and Katnip, Buzzy the Crow, Modern Madcaps, Possum Pearl, Professor Schmatlz, Jeeper and Creeper and others.
 The show consisted of Famous Studios-produced cartoons from 1950 to 1964 and each episode of the series included three full cartoons and one "ToonTake" segment.

 In 1996, Amblin Entertainment and Universal Cartoon Studios created a new Casper series for Fox Kids called The Spooktacular New Adventures of Casper, based on the 1995 feature, that lasted two years and was never seen on television again after 1998.
-Two live-action direct-to-video follow-ups to the film, Casper: A Spirited Beginning and Casper Meets Wendy (which introduced Hilary Duff as fellow Harvey Comics character Wendy the Good Little Witch), were made.
-They were followed by Casper's Haunted Christmas (starring Spooky and Poil from the comics and animated spin-off of the first movie), and Casper's Scare School, which were done entirely in CGI with no live-action elements.
-These films are often referred to as being "prequels" to the 1995 feature despite the fact that they heartily contradict the feature and do not appear to even take place in the same universe.

-In 2007, MoonScoop Group, in association with Classic Media, TF1 and DQ, produced a TV show of 52×12 named Casper's Scare School.
+In 2009, MoonScoop Group, in association with Classic Media, TF1 and DQ, produced a TV show named Casper's Scare School, based on the film of the same name.

 In 2020, Casper appeared in a supporting role in the "Scare Bud" episode of Harvey Girls Forever!, a series based on Harvey Comics characters.

-A new live-action television series is in the works at Peacock.
-The project will be co-produced between Universal Content Productions and DreamWorks Animation with Wu Kai-yu writing and executive producing.
+A new live-action television series was announced to be in development at Peacock, co-produced between Universal Content Productions and DreamWorks Animation with Wu Kai-yu writing and executive producing.
+There has been no new information since then.

+Casper can be seen on Casper and Company on MeTV Toons weekdays.

 Films

-The Famous Studios version of Casper was scheduled to appear as a cameo in the deleted scene "Acme's Funeral" from the 1988 film Who Framed Roger Rabbit.
+The Famous Studios version of Casper was one of many characters considered to appear in the 1988 film Who Framed Roger Rabbit.
+Casper would have appeared at Marvin Acme's funeral, rising from Acme's grave as his coffin is lowered, scaring away the mourners.
+The funeral scene was storyboarded but cut before being animated.

 Numerous Casper cartoons were released on home video by Universal Studios (via MCA Inc.), which also adopted the friendly ghost into a live-action feature film titled Casper in 1995, where he and his wicked uncles, the Ghostly Trio, were rendered via computer animation, which initially created the first CGI lead character in a film.
 The film constructed a back-story for the character and is the only time in the series that the question of his death has been addressed.
 According to the film, Casper was a twelve-year-old boy living in Whipstaff Manor with his inventor father J.T.
 McFadden until he died from pneumonia after playing out in the cold until it was past nightfall.
+Two live-action direct-to-video follow-ups to the film, Casper: A Spirited Beginning and Casper Meets Wendy (which introduced Hilary Duff as fellow Harvey Comics character Wendy the Good Little Witch), were made.
+They were followed by Casper's Haunted Christmas (starring Spooky and Poil from the comics), and Casper's Scare School, which were done entirely in CGI with no live-action elements.

 In 2001, Harvey Entertainment was acquired by Classic Media which, until 2012, licensed the Harvey properties including Casper.